isralduke/thatbook/23-isaiah.md

 > But the Lord will vindicate me;
 > my God will reward me.
 > <a name="49:5">49:5</a> So now the Lord says,
-> the one who formed me from birth to be his servant—
+> the one who formed me from birth to be his servant —
 > he did this to restore Jacob to himself,
 > so that Israel might be gathered to him;
 > and I will be honored in the Lord’s sight,
-> for my God is my source of strength—
+> for my God is my source of strength —
 > <a name="49:6">49:6</a> he says, “Is it too insignificant a task for you to be my servant,
 > to reestablish the tribes of Jacob,
 > and restore the remnant of Israel?